rahims/Text-to-Vote/README.md

 ============

-Installation of Text-to-Vote is as simple as copying the folder, making it writeable, editing the configuration file, and pointing Twilio to the correct handlers.
+Installation of Text-to-Vote is as simple as copying the folder, making it writeable, editing the configuration file, creating the database and pointing Twilio to the correct handlers.

 1. Copy the folder to your server.